Fox-Drone/BlueFox-Nexus/README.md

 This section provides installation guidance depending on the type of deployment chosen.

+> **Warning:** BlueFox is strongly recommended to be installed on a fresh server.
+The installer may modify system configuration and install required dependencies, which could interfere with existing applications, services, or custom configurations already present on the host.

-To install BlueFox Nexus, simply run the following command:
+To install BlueFox, simply run the following command:

 ```
 sudo curl -fsSL https://raw.githubusercontent.com/Fox-Drone/BlueFox-Nexus/main/install.sh -o install.sh